Citizen Rex

-Citizen Rex is a graphic novel by American cartoonist brothers Gilbert (art) Mario Hernandez (writing), published by Dark Horse Comics in 2011.
+Citizen Rex is a graphic novel by American cartoonist brothers Gilbert (art) Mario Hernández (writing), published by Dark Horse Comics in 2011.
 It tells of the robot CTZ-RX-1 (a.k.a.
 "Citizen Rex") and his quest to avenge himself.
 The story mixes science fiction, drama, mystery, and comedy.
 Citizen Rex was first serialized as a six-issue limited series from Dark Horse that débuted in 2009.